nark/wirebot/README.md

 5. Compile both libwired and Wirebot

-		gmake
+		make

-	*Use "make" on non-GNU systems*
+	*Use "gmake" on non-GNU systems*

 6. Install Wirebot:

-		sudo gmake install
+		sudo make install

 ### Using Wirebot